-The Contract Price may be adjusted to reflect the direct costs, plus an additional amount not to exceed 10% of the direct costs for the combined total of reasonable overhead and profit, associated with any of the following:
+The Contract Price may be adjusted to reflect the direct costs, plus an additional amount not to exceed 10% of the direct costs for the combined total of reasonable overhead\ and profit, associated with any of the following:

 - a.
-Amount added or deducted as the result of a "Change" or "Force Account Directive". - b.
-Differing Site Condition as defined in Article XIII. - c.
-Intentional or bad faith acts or omissions by SCDOT that unreasonably interfere with CONTRACTOR's performance and cause delay of work on the critical path of the Project. - d.
-Changes in legal requirements or regulations that are effective subsequent to the date of submission of CONTRACTOR's response to the RFP. - e.
-Discovery of hazardous materials not previously identified in Exhibit 8 and Attachment B as set forth in Article XI - f.
-Discovery of archeological or paleontological sites not previously identified as noted in Article X. - g.
-Premium right of way cost subject to Article VIII and Second appraisals as set forth in Article VIII.
+Amount added or deducted as the result of a A "Change" or "Force Account Directive". - b.
+Differing Site Condition as set forth defined in Article XIII. - c.
+Suspension for Convenience as set forth in Article XVII.

+- d.
+Intentional or bad faith acts or omissions by SCDOT that unreasonably interfere with CONTRACTOR's performance and cause delay of work on the critical path of the Project. - e.
+Changes in legal requirements or regulations that are effective subsequent to the date of submission of CONTRACTOR's response to the RFP. - f.
+Discovery of hazardous materials not previously identified in Exhibit 8 and Attachment B as set forth in Article XI - g.
+Discovery of archeological or paleontological sites not previously identified as set forth noted in Article X. - h.
+Premium right of way cost as set forth in subject to Article VIII and Second appraisals as set forth in Article VIII.
 Only the actual premium right of way and second appraisal cost will be reimbursed.
-No additional amount for overhead, profit, bonds and insurance will be considered for this item. - h.
-Adverse utility relocation impacts meeting the requirements set forth in Article VII. - i.
+No additional amount for overhead, profit, bonds and insurance will be considered for this item. - i.
+Adverse utility relocation impacts meeting the requirements as set forth in Article VII. - j.
 Adverse Railroad coordination impacts as set forth in Article VII.